Windows Services

 Sample C# Code:

-In the last piece of code, we send the mail using the Send method and, if any exception is raised, it’s caught and the code tries to send the mail again.
+In the last piece of code, we send the mail using the Send method, and if any exception is raised, it’s caught, and the code tries to send the mail again.

 Creating the Automatic Mail Service

-Now, after a brief explanation about some of the concepts and technologies used in this example, we'll continue with the steps to create the Windows Service in Visual Studio.
-The Project Installer extension can be either downloaded from Visual Studio in the Extensions and Updates dialog by selecting the online node and searching for "Visual Studio Installer Project Extension" or you can download it directly from this page https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.MicrosoftVisualStudio2017InstallerProjects.
+Now, after a brief explanation of some of the concepts and technologies used in this example, we’ll continue with the steps to create the Windows Service in Visual Studio.
+The Project Installer extension can be either downloaded from Visual Studio in the Extensions and Updates dialog by selecting the online node and searching for “Visual Studio Installer Project Extension,” or you can download it directly from this page https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.MicrosoftVisualStudio2017InstallerProjects.

 Create and Setup the Project